eveningcafe/memenetes/README.md

 ## 2. How to contribute

-I'm gonna need kafka in it.

-It only tested on k8s of openstack's magnum deployment, can you help me run on GKE, AKS and EKS?
+It only tested on k8s of openstack's magnum deployment.
+Can you help me run on GKE, AKS and EKS?
 Home-lane Raspberry pi cluster will be awesome.